Unleavened bread feast

 From the 10th to the 14th the religious leaders searched like mad to find some leaven in Jesus, even Caiaphas, Annas, Perodes, and Pilate could not find anything to put him on trial for.
 There was no sin / leaven in Jesus!

 Jesus then reveals among his own disciples, the sinful nature of Judas, another picture of a cleansing and leaven that was found.
-Leaven affects the rest of the dough.
+Leaven affects the rest of the dough and therfor most be put away.

 The night before he died, he broke the unleavened bread and said; This is my body.